-- Tick-borne encephalitis (TBE) is a viral infection occurring in focal areas of Europe and Asia that is acquired through the bite of an infected tick.
+- Tick-borne encephalitis (TBE), a viral infection occurring in focal areas of Europe and Asia, is acquired through the bite of an infected tick.

 - Risk exists for travelers hiking, camping, or engaging in outdoor activities in affected countries, especially during the months of April through November.

 - Symptoms include fever, headache, muscle ache, and fatigue.